 Whether a leader does know his or her life’s work.

-Knowing how to harness and execute strategy when the unknowns will always outweighs the knowns.
+Knowing how to harness and execute strategy when the unknowns will always outweigh the knowns.

 Knowing how to set the general direction without being ambiguous or micromanaging.